mfernandes95/minimum-api/README.md

 ## Default endpoints:

+A `GET` request to `/api/files` you can import one file.csv and save data in database.

-A `GET` request to `/` will respond with a description of the application.
+A `POST` request to `/api/users` will respond with all users.

-A `POST` request to `/` will echo any json sent in the request body.

-## Help out

-Feedback and contributions are very welcome.